Mark-MDO47/CforArduinoClass/00_InstallArduinoIDE/README.md

 ## C and Cplusplus Languages used in Arduino IDE
 [Top](#notes "Top")<br>
 The Arduino IDE uses a variant of the C++ language.
 You can program in a C++ style or a C style.
-The code that we will use in this course will be quite straighforward and should be understandable if you know any computer language.
-One thing to note about C/C++: array indices start with zero.
+The code that we will use in this course will be quite straighforward; we will go through it step by step.
 - https://reference.arduino.cc/reference/en/